I am a keen traveler, and although Helsinki is not my hometown, I have come to think of it as such.

 Helsinki: A Thriving Gem in the Baltic Sea

 Helsinki—the capital city of Finland—sits by the Baltic Sea on a peninsula surrounded by over 300 islands.
 It's linked to some of them by bridges and ferries, so you are never far from the sea.
-Greater Helsinki has a population of over 1 million people and although the modern city is spread out, the old center is compact and easily walkable.
+Greater Helsinki has a population of over one million people and although the modern city is spread out, the old center is compact and easily walkable.

 Outside of the center, the city starts becoming more suburban, with neighborhoods separated by forests and parks making this a place that's really in touch with nature.
 The city is full of interest, with rich culture, shopping and nightlife.
 I have given just a taste here for the visitor who might not have much time.